DataDog/llm-observability/test/README.md

 # tests

-This directory contains tests that validate our instrumentation libraries.
+This directory contains tests that validate the LLM Observability instrumentation libraries.

 ## architecture